 Meetings of the Board of Directors

 Section 1.
 Annual Meeting.
-The annual meeting of the Board of Directors shall be held on the second Tuesday in the month of February each year at such time and place as the Board of Directors may determine.
-Each director shall be notified of the time, place and date of such meeting at least three days in advance thereof in writing, by telephone, by fax, by email or in person by the President, the Vice President, the Treasurer or the Secretary of the corporation.
+The annual meeting of the Board of Directors shall be held in January of each year at such time and place as the Board of Directors may determine.
+Each director shall be notified of the time, place and date of such meeting at least three days in advance thereof in writing, by telephone, by fax, by email or in person by the President, the Vice President, the Treasurer or Governance of the corporation.

 Section 3.
 Attendance as Waiver of Notice.
 Attendance of a director at any meeting shall constitute a waiver of notice of such meeting, except if a director attends for the express purpose, stated at the commencement of the meeting, of objecting to the transaction of any business because the meeting has not been lawfully convened.

 Section 4.
 Quorum and Vote Required.
 At any meeting of the directors, a majority of the directors then in office shall constitute a quorum for the transaction of business.
 The directors present at a duly convened meeting at which a quorum was once present may continue to do business and take action at the meeting notwithstanding the withdrawal of enough directors to leave less than a quorum.
 Any meeting may be adjourned from time to time by a majority of the votes cast upon the question, whether or not a quorum is present, and the meeting may be held as adjourned without further notice if the time and place to which it is adjourned are fixed and announced at the time of adjournment.
 The vote of a majority of the directors present at a meeting at which a quorum is or has been present shall be the act of the Board of Directors unless the vote of a greater number is required elsewhere in these bylaws or by law.